 Course: Breakfast, Main Course, Side Dish, Snack

 small oven safe shallow bowls or large muffin tins or

 ¾cupShredded cheeseCombine Monterey Jack, cheddar, Asiago, Gouda, or any 2 flavorful kinds of cheese of your choice.
 I used a combination of Monterey and *Sartori Espresso BellaVitano and they were amazing!

 ⅛tspSalt & pepper

 ½boxpuff pastry1 sheet thawed (all butter is the best) follow the microwave instructions on the box to quick thaw if necessary)

 1pinchHerbsI used turmeric and chives.
 Just a pinch of turmeric gives it a rich yellow color.
 Sometimes I use Za'atar!

-Preheat the oven to 400°. (*if using paper tart pans preheat the oven according to the package directions.)
+Preheat the oven to 400°F. (*if using paper tart pans preheat the oven according to the package directions.)